goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 - BlueBream has schema engine and automatic form generation machinery (zope.schema_, zope.formlib_)

-The main aim of this book is to create a free on-line book about BlueBream.
-This book will cover how to develop web applications using BlueBream components.
+The main aim of this documentation is to create a free on-line documentation about BlueBream.
+This documentation will cover how to develop web applications using BlueBream components.
 You suggestions and edits are always welcome.